nodejs/node/doc/api/child_process.markdown

 this method the `.connected` flag will be set to `false` in both the parent and child, and it is no longer possible to send messages.

-The 'disconnect' event will be emitted when there are no messages in the process of being received, most likely immediately.
+The `disconnect` event will be emitted when there are no messages in the process of being received, most likely immediately.

 Note that you can also call `process.disconnect()` in the child process when the